clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 also simply be a string representation of a JDBC URI or a Java URI object constructed from such a thing.

-If you want to manage connections yourself, you can use a db-spec containing the key `:connection` which will be reused for each operation.

-### Manipulating Data With SQL
+### A "Hello World" Query

-Reading all data from a table can be as simple as:
+Querying the database can be as simple as:

 ```clojure
 (ns dbexample